A government by the people, for the people. Just as our founders intended.

 Lawmakers like David Livingston, Matt Gress, Steve Montenegro, and Michael Carbone blocked life-sustaining disability funding.
 Not because the state couldn’t afford it - it can, five times over - but because they saw an opportunity to force dangerous, permanent changes to Medicaid.
 They tied emergency funding to political conditions.
 They villainized caregivers.
 And they ignored hundreds of families who showed up to plead for help.

-They looked this exact child and the disability community in the eye - and chose politics anyway.
+They looked the disability community in the eye - and chose politics anyway.

 This isn’t a debate about budgets.
 It’s a fight for survival.